Bitterness describes prolonged anger and resentment toward people or entities that you believe have wronged you.

 Once you see value in your life energy, you’ll become more judicious about how you spend it.

-Step 8.
-Hold Yourself Accountable for Your Emotions
+8. Be Accountable For Your Emotions

 Even though you were a victim of bad events that left you bitter, you don’t have to adopt victimhood as an identity.
 When victim is your frame of reference, you’ll always attribute your feelings to outside influences.